Most forex traders trade CFDs online, but if you do forex spread betting, all of your profits will be exempt from capital gains tax.

 But, when using a forex spread betting UK broker – you can trade with an inconsequential amount.
 As we mentioned earlier, this is often at a stake of just 10p per point movement.
 And of course – you’ll also have access to leverage, which will allow you to enter positions worth much more than you have available in your spread betting account.

 Spread betting isn’t reserved just for the forex trading markets.
-On the contrary, the best spread betting brokers in this space cover heaps of other asset classes.
+On the contrary, the popular spread betting brokers in this space cover heaps of other asset classes.
 For example, across thousands of markets – Capital.com allows you to access spread betting instruments on stocks, gold, oil, indices, agricultural products, and more.

 No Stamp Duty

 You won’t be required to pay any stamp duty tax when you use a forex spread betting UK site.
-Once again, this is because you are not buying or selling the actual asset that you are trading.
+Once again, this is because you are not purchasing or selling the actual asset that you are trading.

 Although spread betting is fraught with risk – especially when applying high levels of leverage, there are many tools on offer that allow you to reduce your exposure to financial loss.